From Delay to Inertia and Triadic Interactions: A Predictive Model for Time-Delayed Oscillator Networks

 Existing first-order reductions of time-delayed systems typically replace the delay by a static phase lag.
-While effective for synchronization and simple phase-locking \cite{izhikevich1998phase,yeung1999time,earl2003synchronization}, such reductions cannot adequately capture nontrivial collective states, such as splay, clustered, and chimera states, and their stability boundaries and basins of attraction.
-In the thermodynamic limit, the Ott–Antonsen ansatz \cite{ott2008low} yields low-dimensional macroscopic reductions \cite{lee2009large,lee2011dynamics,laing2016travelling} which allow rigorous stability analysis, including delay-induced twisted states, but are restricted to purely first-harmonic coupling and specific choices of frequency and delay distributions.
-Second-order phase reductions have recently been developed for non-delayed \cite{rosenblum2019numerical,mau2023high,gengel2020high,mau2024phase} and delayed oscillator pairs \cite{ocampo2024strong}, revealing how higher-order terms and amplitude variations shape transitions between phase-locked states; for delay-coupled Stuart–Landau oscillators, such expansions recover delay-dependent bistability and synchronization thresholds missed by first-order theory \cite{bick2024time}.
-However, these approaches are formulated for low-dimensional systems and rely on conjugacy equations at the single-oscillator level, making them unsuitable for characterizing high-dimensional collective states, statistics, or basins in large networks.
-Thus, despite significant progress, we still lack a general predictive reduction for time-delayed phase oscillators that accommodates arbitrary topology, heterogeneous frequencies, and multi-harmonic coupling while remaining accurate for high-dimensional dynamics.
+While effective for synchronization and simple phase-locking \cite{izhikevich1998phase,yeung1999time,earl2003synchronization}, such reductions cannot adequately capture nontrivial collective states, such as splay, clustered, and chimera states, as well as their stability boundaries and basins of attraction.
+In the thermodynamic limit, the Ott–Antonsen ansatz \cite{ott2008low} yields low-dimensional macroscopic reductions \cite{lee2009large,lee2011dynamics,laing2016travelling} which allow rigorous stability analysis, including delay-induced twisted states, but are restricted to purely first-harmonic coupling and specific choices of frequency and delay distributions. {Higher-order reductions have been developed for non-delayed \cite{rosenblum2019numerical,mau2023high,gengel2020high,mau2024phase} and delayed oscillator pairs \cite{ocampo2024strong}, delay-coupled Stuart--Landau oscillators \cite{bick2024time}, and phase-amplitude descriptions of perturbed delayed limit cycles \cite{Kotani2020,Nicks2024}.
+However, these approaches are formulated for low-dimensional or oscillator-level systems and rely on system-specific conjugacy equations, making them unsuitable for predicting high-dimensional collective states, statistics, or attraction basins in large networks.} Thus, despite significant progress, we still lack a general predictive {network-level} reduction for time-delayed phase oscillators that accommodates arbitrary topology, heterogeneous frequencies, and multi-harmonic coupling while remaining accurate for high-dimensional dynamics {\footnote{After submission of the present manuscript, a related preprint by N.~Fujii, K.~Taga, R.~Muolo, B.~Rink, and H.~Nakao (arXiv:2512.16193) appeared deriving a phase-only effective model with two-body and three-body interactions for globally coupled Kuramoto oscillators, with emphasis on synchronization transitions and Ott--Antonsen analysis.
+In the special case of sinusoidal coupling and weak frequency heterogeneity, Eq.~(S.12) of our Supplementary Material is closely related in structure to their reduced equations.
+In contrast, the present work develops a compact inertial second-order reduction for broad time-delayed Kuramoto--Daido networks with arbitrary topology, heterogeneous frequencies, and higher-harmonic coupling, aimed at predicting high-dimensional collective states and their statistics.}}.